kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 <div class="error">

 <b>DISCLAIMER:</b> These tutorials and information are solely for educational purposes and not an intended use of the device.
+They provide a hands-on experience in the field of cybersecurity and penetration testing.
+Any illegal use is strictly prohibited.
+Test on your own environment and with your own gear.

 </div>